atriamadeus/GitProjects/Cplex/Readme.md

-## This folder is for diffrent models developed in CPLEX using different APIs such as OPL, Python.
-Cuurently project using OPL is uploaded
+## This folder is for different models developed in CPLEX using different APIs such as OPL, Python.
+Currently project using OPL is uploaded.